What are My Pregnancy Options at 20?

 If you are 20, pregnant and don’t want the baby, you can consider abortion as an unplanned pregnancy option.
 Some women are strongly against this unplanned pregnancy option, but if this is something you would consider, it’s important to know your state’s laws about the procedure.
 Naturally, this is an unplanned pregnancy option that has a time limit, while you can always choose between adoption or parenting at any point during or after your pregnancy.

-- Adopted kids are raised in a home with parents who were ready for them in every sense, in addition to knowing they have two sets of parents who loved them enough to put their interests above everything else.
+Adopted kids are raised in a home with parents who were ready for them in every sense, in addition to knowing they have birth parents who loved them enough to put their interests above everything else.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.